chrisli-coder/health_check_for_arista/README.md

 **Author**: chris.li@arista.com
 **Company**: Arista Networks
 **Version**: 1.3.1
-**Last Modified**: 2026-04-02
+**Last Modified**: 2026-04-20

 ## Description

 This tool analyzes Arista EOS show-tech / show-tech-support-all outputs and related support-bundle archives/directories to generate health reports.
 It supports multiple input formats, platform-specific checks, and flexible output modes.
+You can pass many paths in one invocation (including several archives at once); filename wildcards are handled by your shell, which expands them into separate path arguments before the tool runs.

 ## Features

 - **Multiple Input Formats**:
-  - Single or multiple show-tech files
+  - Single or multiple show-tech files in one run
-  - Unpacked support-bundle directories
+  - Unpacked support-bundle directories (one or more)
-  - Single support-bundle archive files (zip, tar, tar.gz, tgz)
+  - Support-bundle archives (zip, tar, tar.gz, tgz), including many archives in one command (for example after shell glob expansion)
   - Nested archives (archives containing other archives)

+- **Batch and wildcard-friendly workflow**:
+  - Any number of `PATH` arguments: mix files, directories, and archives
+  - Typical patterns such as `*.zip`, `bundle-*.tar.gz`, or `site1/*.tgz` are expanded by **bash/zsh** (or your shell) into multiple paths; the tool then discovers show-tech in each input and can process them in parallel (see **Performance**)
+  - If a glob matches nothing, behavior depends on the shell (bash often passes the pattern literally; zsh may error by default).
+Use `shopt -s nullglob` in bash, or zsh options such as `NULL_GLOB` / `NONOMATCH`, if you want “no match” to expand to nothing instead of a bad path

 - **Platform Support** (phased implementation):
   - Phase 1: 78xx series